 Casa da Moeda

-Built during the Estado Novo regime and still in use, it is located on the Parisian-inspired grid plan avenues, taking an entire block without jeopardising its architectural consistency.
-It is composed of two functionally different bodies: administration and workshops, with internal communication between both.
-Its construction was decided under the term of office of the Minister Duarte Pacheco, and it opened in 1941.
-This is a beautiful example of Jorge Segurado’s architecture, where the essays on the modernist lexicon are multiplied down to the last detail.
-The rhythmic facades with sequences of half-square angled pillars, the cladding in beautiful green tile, as well as the details of the main entrance, stick in the visitor’s mind.
-In 2012 it was classified as a Monument of Public Interest.
+Built in 1941, during the Portuguese dictatorship, the Casa da Moeda is located on the Parisian-inspired grid of avenues, occupying an entire block without compromising its architectural coherence.
+It is made up of two functionally different bodies (administration and workshops) with internal communication between them.
+This is a beautiful example of Jorge Segurado’s architecture, in which essays on the modernist lexicon are multiplied down to the last detail.
+The rhythmic facades, with a series of half-square pillars, the beautiful green tile cladding and the details of the main entrance are all memorable.
+It was declared a Monument of Public Interest in 2012.

 Address